AtlasOfLivingAustralia/authoritative-lists/source-data/README.md

-# source Data
+# Source Data

-This repository is intended to document the collection and preparation of Conservation and Sensitive lists from Australian jurisdictions into the ALA's list tool.
+Directory containing source data used to create new Conservation/Sensitive Species Lists

 ## Summary